Why Study Psychology?

 Postgraduate research degrees in psychology can lead you to careers in a range of different settings which include charitable organisations, local and national government and in industry where research competence is of value.
 The research training provided by these programmes allow you to generate new knowledge through scientific research as well as gaining valuable teaching experience.

 Degrees at PhD level can also lead you to careers within universities where academic roles typically combine research and teaching.
 At Bangor, students at PhD level are given the opportunity to develop and practice teaching skills which can lead to Associate Fellowship with the Higher Education Academy.

 Our Research in Psychology

 Our research in Psychology reflects two key approaches.
 First is the development and study of interventions to promote well-being, from early childhood to older age.
-Intervention was at the heart of the School’s agenda at its inception more than 50 years ago and remains central to our research identity today.
+Intervention was at the heart of Bangor Psychology's agenda at its inception more than 50 years ago and remains central to our research identity today.
 Our second key approach is cognitive neuroscience, where we have invested heavily in staff and specialised research facilities, to investigate perception and action; language and development; and social cognition.